 WORK TOGETHER TO DELIVER.

-We can only rise to the challenges of climate change by working together.
-At COP26 we must finalise the Paris Rulebook (the rules needed to implement the Paris Agreement).
+We can only then rise to the challenges of climate change by working together.
+At COP26 we must unquestionably finalise the Paris Rulebook (the rules needed to implement the Paris Agreement).
 And, we have to turn our ambitions into action by accelerating collaboration between governments, businesses and civil society to deliver on our climate goals faster.

 For more information on how your business or community can affordably and accessibly can create an intelligent on-site net-zero strategy, speak to one of our friendly experts.